DanielAKAOi/zsh-config/README.md

-ZSH Config File by Oi*
+ZSH and Aliases Configuration files by Oi*